 Have you ever eaten a piece of fruit without knowing what to do with the skin, stem, or pit?
 Well, today’s your lucky day!
 I will teach you all about the different parts of fruit and what to do with them.
 Stay tuned for more information on this fun topic.

 We cannot create observers by saying ‘observe,’ but by giving them the power and the means for this observation and these means are procured through education of the senses. ~ Dr. Maria Montessori

 The first step to learning about the parts of a fruit was to read this book:

 Then I placed the fruit in a large bowl and let my sons explore with their hands.
-Normally I wouldn't use food in this way but given that we have lots of fruit loving birds in our area, I was okay with placing this fruit in our bird feeder once the lesson was complete.
+Usually, I wouldn’t use food this way, but given that we have lots of fruit-loving birds in our area, I was okay with placing this fruit in our bird feeder once the lesson was complete.